MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.CloudCommunications/New-MgUserOnlineMeetingAttendanceReport.md

     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[DisplayName <String>]`: The identity's display name.
 Note that this may not always be available or up to date.
 For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
     - `[Id <String>]`: Unique identifier for the identity.
+  - `[RegistrantId <String>]`: Unique identifier of a meetingRegistrant.
+Presents when the participant has registered for the meeting.
   - `[Role <String>]`: Role of the attendee.
 Possible values are: None, Attendee, Presenter, and Organizer.
   - `[TotalAttendanceInSeconds <Int32?>]`: Total duration of the attendances in seconds.

-BODYPARAMETER <IMicrosoftGraphMeetingAttendanceReport>: meetingAttendanceReport
+BODYPARAMETER <IMicrosoftGraphMeetingAttendanceReport1>: meetingAttendanceReport
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
-  - `[AttendanceRecords <IMicrosoftGraphAttendanceRecord[]>]`: List of attendance records of an attendance report.
+  - `[AttendanceRecords <IMicrosoftGraphAttendanceRecord1[]>]`: List of attendance records of an attendance report.
 Read-only.
     - `[Id <String>]`: Read-only.
     - `[AttendanceIntervals <IMicrosoftGraphAttendanceInterval[]>]`: List of time periods between joining and leaving a meeting.
       - `[DurationInSeconds <Int32?>]`: Duration of the meeting interval in seconds; that is, the difference between joinDateTime and leaveDateTime.